2015-lizaiyang/webpack-cn/docs/configuration.md

 ### node.js API

-If you use the [[node.js API]] you need to pass the configuration object as parameter:
+If you use the [node.js API][NODE] you need to pass the configuration object as parameter:

 ``` javascript
 webpack({